roboconf/roboconf.github.io/en/user-guide/preparing-virtual-images-with-the-agent.md

 	sudo nano /etc/rc.local

-Put at the end of this file, before *exit(0)*
+Put at the end of this file, before *exit 0*

-	/path/to/roboconf/agent/startup.sh
+	/path/to/roboconf/agent/start.sh

 Obviously, you can also create an **init.d** script.